isaacnmm/pestpolicy-hugo2XX/content/posts/why-you-should-rake-leaves/index.md

 4.  **Create a Leaf Mold Pile:**
     * **Method:** A simple, slow composting process.
 Pile leaves in a designated, out-of-the-way area, or contain them in a wire mesh bin.
 Keep them moist.
 This is purely for leaves.
-    * **Benefits:** After 1-2 years, leaves decompose into "leaf mold"�a dark, crumbly, nutrient-rich soil conditioner that is excellent for improving soil structure and water retention.
+    * **Benefits:** After 1-2 years, leaves decompose into "leaf mold"a dark, crumbly, nutrient-rich soil conditioner that is excellent for improving soil structure and water retention.
 It's incredibly beneficial for garden beds.
     * **Considerations:** Takes a long time to decompose, but requires very little effort once set up.

 5.  **Local Leaf Collection Programs:**